Wine Tasting Through the Mid-West

 Mark and I fell in love with a cute little restaurant in Deer Lodge called Broken Arrow Steak House.
 It was so darn good we ate there twice.
 When you walk in, you can tell the place is loved by the locals; everyone knows everyone.
 I had a massive glass of wine for $4.00.
 Then when you go in and play the slot machines in their "little" casino, they give you free wine.
 Yes, I said free!
 Crazy huh?

 Finally, we landed in Osburn, Idaho, before arriving in Washington State.
 The campground was called Blue Anchor.
 When we arrived, I hopped out of the motorhome to check us in and met with the manager Wendy.
 She and I hit it off immediately.
 She was a hoot!
 The campground was adorable, and they were so darn good to their customers.
-We got free firewood, and they let us borrow their ax and were also very helpful to anyone with issues with dead batteries.
+We got free firewood, and they let us borrow their ax and were also very helpful to anyone with issues including dead batteries.
 Mark and I agreed we would be back.

-The city of Wallace, Idaho is about 6 miles away; we drove in on Saturday, walked around and visited a few art stores.
+The city of Wallace, Idaho is about 6 miles away; we drove in on Saturday, walked around, and visited a few art stores.
 We had lunch at the Fainting Goat Wine Bar and visited the Center of the Universe.
 The day there was rainy, wet, cold, and not a fun time to walk outside.
 It's just more of a reason for us to come back.

 Sunday, June 5th Mark and I got up and headed out again.
 Yes, it does get old after a while to be on the road.
 All the driving (which Mark does), setting up camp, and breaking down is exhausting.
 So, we were so glad to arrive in the Cheney/Spokane area for a month and a half.
 While we are here was have a full agenda.
 Remember when we left Colorado and had all our stuff shipped to Washington State?
-The short story is that we sell 95% of everything in our storage unit to continue our life on the road.
+The short story is, we are here to sell 95% of everything in our storage unit to continue our life on the road.

 Ask me if I'm looking forward to doing this?
 The answer is a simple NO!